30 Centralized Task Management Statistics That Prove Why Unified Systems Win

 30. Task management market projected for dramatic growth

-Astute Analytica projects market growth from $4.11 billion to $11.48 billion by 2033, representing 13.68% compound annual growth.
-This expansion creates an increasingly competitive market with solutions for every team size and use case.
+Astute Analytica projects the market will grow from $4.11 billion to $11.48 billion by 2033, a 13.68% compound annual growth rate.
+All that expansion makes for a steadily more competitive market, with solutions to fit every team size and use case.

 When evaluating centralized task management platforms, prioritize these capabilities:

-this+that delivers all these capabilities through its AI-fed task manager, workflow automation engine, and open integration architecture.
-The platform is free during beta through July 1, 2026, with no credit card required.
+this+that brings all of these together in its AI-fed task manager, workflow automation engine, and open integration architecture.
+The platform is free during beta through September 1, 2026, with no credit card required.

 Frequently Asked Questions